-A member of the firm's White Collar Litigation and Investigations group, Debra Schreck has significant experience representing clients in complex investigations and litigation matters across a wide range of industries.
+A partner in the firm's White Collar Defense & Investigations group, Debra Schreck has significant experience representing clients in complex investigations and litigation matters across a wide range of industries.

 Ms. Schreck defends clients in federal and state litigation, including actions brought under the qui tam provisions of the False Claims Act and involving the Food, Drug & Cosmetic Act, the Anti-Kickback Statute and other healthcare statutes and regulations.
 She also conducts and counsels clients in connection with large-scale internal investigations and internal training programs.

-- Eli Lilly and Company, Inc. in qui tam suit brought by a relator in Eastern District of Texas, alleging kickback claims in connection with nurse education and reimbursement support programs.
+- Eli Lilly and Company in qui tam suit brought by a relator in Eastern District of Texas, alleging kickback claims in connection with nurse education and reimbursement support programs.